-NOTE: Current law prevents students with Deferred Action for Childhood Arrival (DACA) status from receiving scholarships or other types of financial assistance directly from University, state or federal sources.
+NOTE: Current law prevents students with Deferred Action for Childhood Arrival (DACA) status from receiving scholarships or other types of financial assistance directly from university, state or federal sources.
 A DACA status student may apply for graduate assistantships, but if selected, would be eligible to receive only the stipend portion as long as the student retains a valid work permit.
 This means the DACA status student would not be awarded the tuition and fee waivers.
 The current law does not prevent DACA status students from receiving scholarships sponsored by outside agencies or organizations.
 Such students may want to search for scholarships.

 About the fee waiver

-Students on a full graduate assistantship during the spring semester are eligible for a fee-waiver scholarship of up to 6 hours during the following summer term as long as minimum eligibility if maintained.
+Students on a full graduate assistantship during the spring semester are eligible for a fee-waiver scholarship of up to 6 hours during the following summer term as long as minimum eligibility is maintained.
 This eligibility does not depend on having a summer graduate assistantship.

-For half GAs, waiver hours are not to exceed six in the fall or spring and three hours in the summer.
+For half GA's, waiver hours are not to exceed six in the fall or spring and three hours in the summer.

 What the waiver covers

 The GA tuition fee waiver scholarship will pay for the following:

 - The basic tuition fee, regardless of student residency, per credit hour for graduate level courses.